 1) how dietary patterns and foods associated with the Mediterranean diet modify the risk of chronic diseases including obesity, diabetes and cancer;

 2) the impact of foods in the Mediterranean diet on regulation of metabolic pathways;

 3) how food industry, food preparation, and food processing characteristic of the Mediterranean diet contribute to the culture and health of people living in the region; and

 4) how inclusion of Mediterranean foods in the Western diet can improve quality of life and reduce morbidity/mortality.

 Students enrolled in this program will have the opportunity to learn about the approach to food preparation, agriculture, and community-based cultural activities characteristic to the Mediterranean region.

-This course is designed for junior and senior students in nutritional sciences, as well as undergraduate students who have a comparable background in the health, biological and biomedical sciences.
-Students should have taken the following coursework:
+This course is designed for freshman in good academic standing who will be sophomores at the end of the spring semester, sophomore, junior, and senior students in nutritional sciences, as well as undergraduate students who have a comparable background in the health, biological and biomedical sciences.

 Dr. Donato Romagnolo is Professor in the Department of Nutritional Sciences and the Department of Cancer Biology at The University of Arizona.
 He is a member of the Arizona Cancer Center and the Toxicology Center, The BIO5 Institute for Collaborative Research, and the Southwest Environmental Health Sciences Center at The University of Arizona.
 He has published book chapters, monographs, and original research in numerous cancer and nutrition scientific journals.
 In his current position he promotes research that deals with the role of bioactive food components as regulators of expression of genes involved in cancer and inflammation.